ba-13/ba-13.github.io/_posts/2021-10-08-my-approach-to-jekyll.md

 ---
 layout: post
-title: "How to approach Jekyll"
+title: How to approach Jekyll
 excerpt-separator: <!---->
+tags:
-tags: basics static-site
+  - basics
+  - web-dev
 ---

 This is my introduction to the world of static sites, and how intuitive you can make them.